Eleventh Avenue (album)

 Eleventh Avenue is Ammonia's second and final studio album.
 It was released in Australia in May 1998.

 It was a very different album to their previous effort, Mint 400, moving away from grunge-inspired guitar rock to include harmonies, samples and psychedelic keyboards.

 The album was recorded and produced by Dave Fridmann (Flaming Lips, Mercury Rev), a choice made by the band in part due to the lack of control the band had over the first album.
-Two songs ("You're Not the Only One..." and "Monochrome") received extensive airplay on Triple J; however, the album failed to chart as well as its predecessor, only reaching #20 on the National Album charts.
+Two songs ("You're Not The Only One Who Feels This Way" and "Monochrome") received extensive airplay on Triple J; however, the album failed to chart as well as its predecessor, only reaching #20 on the National Album charts.
 Eleventh Avenue turned out to be the band's last album.
 It went out of print in March 2002.

+The image on the front cover is a photograph of pedestrians at George Street in Sydney, NSW.
+It was taken by Jack Hickson in 1968.

 Track listing

 All lyrics written by Allan Balmont, Simon Hensworth and Dave Johnstone.